 Daenerys and Jon Snow go into a cave filled with dragonglass and do not make out once.
 There’s cave graffiti that’s important in there but I was just thinking, ‘Wow, this torchlight is so romantic!
 Are his eyes smoldering and lingering?
 Why do her decorative hair tendrils look especially suggestive in this cavelight?’
 Everyone has been shipping these two unfortunately-related kids, including Yours Truly — my favorite being Fuck Watch 2017: Incest Is Best Edition on Gay of Thrones.
 No judgment!
 She agrees to fight the White Walkers but not while Jon’s leg remains so stubbornly straight. #BendTheKnee

 Bronn shoots Drogon with Cersei’s dragon ballista and finally hits his target.
 Dragon-blasted!
-Dany lands her scaly 757 and tries to help – I had questions, post-hit, about velocity and speed and other science stuff, but ultimately it doesn’t matter – which gives her a vulnerability I hadn’t seen in awhile.
+Dany lands her scaly 757 and tries to help – I had questions, post-hit, about velocity and speed and other science stuff, but ultimately it doesn’t matter, this is a fantasy series, after all – which gives her a vulnerability I hadn’t seen in a while.
 Jaime charges at her, the idiot (Tyrion’s words, not mine).

 One moment Jaime’s riding his horse in an inch of water at the edge of a lake, the next moment he’s being saved from a fiery death by being pushed into said lake, which is now some kind of bottomless body of water in the middle of Wild West country.
 I’m no lake expert, but I’m sure that made some lake experts mad.

 So — is Jaime dead or what?
-Armor is fucking heavy and, last seen, he was plummeting down (can one plummet in water?
-I think so) at an alarming speed.
+Armor is fucking heavy and, last seen, he was plummeting down at an alarming speed.
 But he’s also a big piece in this convoluted board game, so I would be surprised if that was Lights Out for him.
 Would’ve been a good time for Bronn to perish, though.
 Not that I wanted him to, but I would have accepted it on this particular field of battle.
 He fought honorably, whatever his status.